SaschaHornauer/SaschaHornauer.github.io/index.md

 Please get in touch with  [sascha.hornauer@mines-paristech.fr](sascha.hornauer@mines-paristech.fr) or any of the organizers in case you have any further questions.

-## Publication and Attendance

-- Registration for the workshop-day or the whole conference is necessary to attend, except for IEEE ITSS members, which will receive free attendance to the workshop-day.
-- In case of acceptance of a submitted workshop paper, one author has to pay the full publication fee to include the paper into the proceedings.

 ## Past Editions

-At IV2022, the organizers hosted a previous edition of this workshop: [https://kit-mrt.github.io/iv2022-workshop/](https://kit-mrt.github.io/iv2022-workshop/).
+At IV2023, the organizers hosted the latest edition of this workshop: [https://kit-mrt.github.io/iv2023-workshop/](https://kit-mrt.github.io/iv2023-workshop/).

-## Acknowledgments

-The organizers gratefully acknowledge support by the Deutsche Forschungsgemeinschaft (German Research Foundation) within the Priority Program SPP 1835 - Cooperative Interacting Automobiles.